- Life & Culture

 Ice Flow Walking

-In the winter, in Hokkaido, a natural phenomenon occurs where drift ice (platforms of floating ice) cover the Sea of Okhotsk.
-You can book days out to walk across the floating ice.
-This is a completely unique experience, and you may even see cool marine animals like sea angels.
+In the winter, in Hokkaido, a natural phenomenon occurs where drift ice (platforms of floating ice) covers the Sea of Okhotsk.
+You can book tours to walk across the floating ice!
+This is a completely unique experience, and you may even see marine animals like sea angels.
+You will be given all the equipment you need to keep you safe and make the most out of your experience!
+This one is definitely a top recommendation if you’re in the area.

 Snowmobiling